bahamas10/ensure-https/Readme.md

     var ensure=require('ensure-https');
     var options={
-      'forceHost':undefined,   // If this is set then the destination URL is forced to this hostname 'host':'localhost',      // This is the default host to use (for HTTP/0.9 clients) (default: localhost) 'sslPort':443,           // This is the port of your HTTPS server if it is not 443 (default: 443) 'statusCode':301,        // This is the HTTP Status-Code to use                    (defualt: 301) 'accessLog':undefined    // If this is set then Apache style access logs are written to stdout };
+      'accessLog':undefined       // If this is set then Apache style access logs are written to stdout 'forceHost':undefined,      // If this is set then the destination URL is forced to this hostname 'host':'localhost',         // This is the default host to use (for HTTP/0.9 clients) (default: localhost) 'serverName':'ensure-https' // This is the `server` response header sent to clients   (default: ensure-https) 'sslPort':443,              // This is the port of your HTTPS server if it is not 443 (default: 443) 'statusCode':301,           // This is the HTTP Status-Code to use                    (defualt: 301) };
     var server=ensure.createServer(options);
     server.listen(80);